This leaflet is for anyone:

 The National Institute for Health and

-Clinical Excellence (NICE) produces regular guidelines and
+Care Excellence (NICE) produces regular guidelines and updates

-depression, the effects of trauma and psychotic symptoms.
+effects of trauma and psychotic symptoms.

 Which therapy will be best for me?

 This will depend on what sort of problem you

 need help with, how bad it is and how long it has been going on

 for.
 Long-term psychodynamic psychotherapy seems to work better